 My all time favourite oil?
 Tough call, but I think pretty darn close!
-I love diffusing frankincense, in particular along with lavender and use it as a key component of my DIY face toner.
+I love diffusing frankincense, in particular along with lavender and use it as a key component of my daily face moisturiser, which is literally just jojoba and frankincense.
 I also use a lavender/frankincense misting mix to spray on my mascara brush.
 This helps to give it a more even finish.

 Frankincense is known as the king of oils for good reason.
 Historically, frankincense was valued higher than gold because it was used in numerous healing practices, from open wounds to reducing fever.
 I read a fabulous book recently about the trade of frankincense in ancient times and the way that the trade caravans worked and one of the things they would use the resin for was healing wounds.
 They didn’t extract oil back then, but they had resin and they boiled it down to create a paste and they would just slather this directly on to an open wound.
 They also would burn the resin to create an incense for spiritual practices, but also for really practical reasons – because they couldn’t shower!
 They’d hang their clothes over the incense and it would help to mask the smell of sweat but also keep sand fleas out during the night in the desert.

 From a 2020 perspective, frankincense is still incredibly useful and I think if I had to have only one essential oil for the rest of my life, it would be frankincense.
 We use it in the diffuser when we need some grounding, in an immunity roller (see “Thieves” below) and for skin healing: straight onto a pimple or an acne scar or a small cut.
 It’s a really great first aid oil.